Advanced Placement Program

-Our Advanced Placement (AP) 2D Design Studio Art Program is a college-level course designed for High School Juniors and Seniors and taught by Rebecca Sargent, MFA.
+Our Advanced Placement (AP) 2D Design Studio Art Program is a college-level course designed for High School Juniors and Seniors.
 Students will create a portfolio of artwork that has the opportunity to earn college credit, advanced placement credit, or both, while still in high school.
 The student’s portfolio can also be used in competitions and as part of their application to college.

 The 2D Design AP Studio Art course is tailored not only to address the wide scope of the Elements and Principals of Design, but also to allow for the pursuance of each individual student’s interest in a specific area of art making.